As part of the 2019 reforms to private health insurance, the government introduced a new tiered

 It must include cover for all 38 categories of treatment and services.

-It’s designed for people who are looking for the fullest cover that they can obtain for peace of mind.
+It’s designed for people who are looking for the fullest cover.

-Gold Hospital is the only tier of cover where pregnancy and birth related services are a mandatory inclusion, so
+Gold Hospital is the only tier of cover where the treatment category Pregnancy and birth is a mandatory

-if you’re shopping for maternity cover, you can be sure all health funds will have maternity cover on
+inclusion, so if you’re shopping for pregnancy cover, you can be sure all health funds will have pregnancy cover

 HBF Gold Hospital: Gold Hospital already includes cover for all 38 treatment categories, so we